SaifurRR/ML-Model-Pipeline/README.md

 **Dataset:** <u>https://archive.ics.uci.edu/dataset/186/wine+quality</u>

-The data you’re going to be working with is from the **Wine Quality Dataset** in the **UCI Machine Learning Repository**.
+The data we worked with was from the **Wine Quality Dataset** in the **UCI Machine Learning Repository**.
 We’re looking at the red wine data in particular and while the original dataset has a **1-10 rating** for each wine,

 we’ve made it a classification problem with a wine quality of **good (>5 rating)** or **bad (<=5 rating)**.
 The goals of this project are to: